 What Is eCommerce Integration?

 Simply put, eCommerce integrations connect your eCommerce platform to other business systems.
-These systems include finance, accounting, inventory, order fulfillment, and shipping.
+These systems include finance, accounting, inventory, order management, and shipping.
 Back-office functions better coordinate front-office activities such as marketing, sales, and customer service when connected with eCommerce.

 Businesses should think of the question “what is eCommerce integration” as a way to save time and money.
 By integrating critical business systems with eCommerce, your customer and product information, orders, invoices, and shipment data remain consistent.
 A seamless data integration in eCommerce also eliminates the need to check, maintain, and move data between systems.
 In short, it boosts employee productivity and the customer experience.